StreamSearchs browser hijacker removal instructions

 What is StreamSearchs?

-StreamSearchs is a browser hijacker which changes certain browser settings to streamsearchs.com - the address fo a fake search engine.
-Also, it collects browsing data (information related to user's browsing habits).
-It is common that users download and install browser hijackers unknowingly, therefore, StreamSearchs and other apps of this type are called potentially unwanted applications (PUAs).
+StreamSearchs is a browser hijacker which changes certain browser settings to streamsearchs.com (the address of a fake search engine).
+It also collects browsing data (information relating to users' browsing habits).
+Commonly, users download and install browser hijackers inadvertently and, therefore, StreamSearchs and other apps of this type are classified as potentially unwanted applications (PUAs).